BroadviewQueens/Speech2Text/README.md

 Wait until it says "Your deployment is complete", then click "Go to resource"

 Step4:
 Copy the Key, region from the "Key and Endpoint" section.
-Copy it into a notepad for following steps.
+Copy it into a notepad for use in later steps.

 Step5:
 Click on “Create Resource” then search click “Text Analytics” and create the resource using free price tier under the same resource group created in the preious step.